 Now more patience is required because you don't want to take your steak straight out of the refrigerator and onto the grill.
 You need to give it at least two hours at room temperature to warm through.
 This is especially important if you like your steak rare, it's only going to get a short cooking time and if you cook straight from the refrigerator the center of your steak will still be cold by the time the outside is cooked.
 Allowing your steak to come up to room temperature before cooking means that the center will be pink like you like it and warm too.

-Season your steak with salt on one side.
+Season your steak with salt on one side (regular salt is fine).
 The salt protects the steak from the heat (something we want to avoid) so seasoning on one side only at least keeps the flip side at the mercy of the hot grill.
 In addition, don't be tempted to season with pepper until after the cooking because the pepper will scorch during the cooking.

 Use tongs to turn and remove steak from the grill.
 Never press down on it whilst cooking or use a fork to turn it, all either of these will do is to let the juices run out leaving your steak dry.